How can someone vanish overnight?

 As I walk the streets of Bethlehem, built on immigrants’ labor and dreams, I sometimes feel that same shadow whispering that it could take someone I love again.

 For countless families across this country, that shadow isn’t a memory.
 It’s present every day.
-It lingers in neighborhoods, in schools, in workplaces and in homes.
+It settles like rot in the walls, in neighborhoods, in schools, in workplaces and in homes.
 It shapes how people move, speak and hope.

-That reality pulls me back to my childhood, to the way absence carved itself into my life.
-Knowing that others live with the same fear hurts almost as much as living it myself.
+That reality pulls me back to my childhood, to the way absence wrote itself into my story.
+Knowing others live with the same fear is almost as painful as having lived it myself.

 It never truly goes away.
 You learn to live through it, not beyond it.
 You blink back tears when that person’s smile flashes in your memory.